abhijeetpatilrm/todo-list-app/README.md

 A stylish and intuitive To-Do List application designed with HTML, CSS, and JavaScript.
 This app combines functionality with aesthetics, allowing you to manage your tasks efficiently and enjoyably.

+## Live Demo

+You can view the live demo of the project [here](https://todo-list-app-cufn.onrender.com).

 ## Key Features

 - **Task Management**: Add, edit, and delete tasks effortlessly.